U.S. Supreme Court to hear Trump bid to end safeguards for immigrant 'Dreamers'

 “The president’s decision to end DACA ... was not only illegal, it ran contrary to American values,” said California Attorney General Xavier Becerra, a Democrat.

-In his 2017 statement announcing his planned phase out DACA, Trump spoke of the “tragic consequences” to the United States of a decades-long failure by leaders in Washington to enforce immigration laws, citing among other things “the illicit entry of dangerous drugs and criminal cartels.”
+In his 2017 statement announcing his planned phase out of DACA, Trump spoke of the “tragic consequences” to the United States of a decades-long failure by leaders in Washington to enforce immigration laws, citing among other things “the illicit entry of dangerous drugs and criminal cartels.”
 Trump wondered why so few in Washington had expressed “any compassion for the millions of Americans victimized” by America’s immigration system.

 “Before we ask what is fair to illegal immigrants, we must also ask what is fair to American families, students, taxpayers, and job seekers,” Trump said in the statement.

 Obama created DACA to protect immigrants who as minors were brought into the United States illegally or overstayed a visa.
 Obama acted after Congress failed to pass a bipartisan immigration policy overhaul that would have provided a path to citizenship to these young immigrants.

 Trump has called on Congress to “advance responsible immigration reform” but never proposed a detailed replacement for DACA.

+“If Supreme Court remedies with overturn, a deal will be made with Dems for them to stay!” he tweeted Tuesday morning, but gave no other details.

 The young people protected under DACA, Obama said, were raised and educated in the United States, grew up as Americans and often know little about their countries of origin.